Toward a Git curriculum for team members

 - Read the commit list (oldest commit on top, reverse of

-- Join/squash commits.
+--continue,--skip, and--abort. - Join/squash commits.

 - Split commits.

-- Resolve rebase conflicts with meld.
+meld. - Resolve rebase conflicts with

-- Tidy up commit history before pushing.
+meld. - Tidy up commit history before pushing.

 - Discard commits.